rian39/notes/appadurai.md

 It is important to stress here that I am speaking of the imagination now as a property of collectives, and not merely as a faculty of the gifted individual (its tacit sense since the flowering of European Romanticism).
 8

 By technoscape, I mean the global configuration, also ever fluid, of technology and the fact that technology, both high and low, both mechanical and informational, now moves at high speeds across various kinds of previously impervious boundaries.
-(Appadurai, 1996, 34)
+(Appadurai, 1996, 34) {#ensemble} {#edge}

 It is one of the grand clich?s of social theory (going back to Toennies, Weber, and Durkheim) that locality as a property or diacritic of social life comes under siege in modern societies.
 But locality is an inherently fragile social achievement.
 Even in the most intimate, spatially confined, geographicallY isolated situations, locality must be maintained carefully against various kinds of odds.
 179 =